hundehausen/monero-suite/README.md

   <img align="center" src="public/monero-suite-logo-transparent-small.png" alt="...">
 </p>

 This project lets you run a Monero node, P2Pool, and MoneroBlock in Docker containers.
 It also includes Tor for anonymity and Watchtower for auto-updating the containers.
+It lets you monitor the health of you Monero node and you can configure a reverse proxy to make the services reachable from the internet securely.

 ## Features